Merck/Halyard/docs/tools.md

  -c,--jdbc-driver-class <driver_class>           JDBC driver class name, mandatory for JDBC export -r,--trim                                       Trim target table before export (apply for JDBC
                                                  only)
- -e,--elastic-index <elastic_index_url>          Optional ElasticSearch index URL
+ -i,--elastic-index <elastic_index_url>          Optional ElasticSearch index URL
 The exported data is determined by a SPARQL query.
 It can be either a SELECT query that produces a set of tuples (a table) or a CONSTRUCT/DESCRIBE query that produces a set of triples (a graph).
 The supported target systems, query types, formats, and compressions are listed in the following table: